 Processing speed

-We evaluated both models on 50 scanned pages drawn from 7 document archetypes: text-first notes, diagram questions, formula-heavy pages, table-heavy pages, worksheet/options pages, low-contrast or faint scans, and blank or near-blank pages.
+We evaluated both models on 50 scanned pages drawn from 7 page types: text-first notes, diagram questions, formula-heavy pages, table-heavy pages, worksheet/options pages, low-contrast or faint scans, and blank or near-blank pages.

-Evaluation used Character Error Rate (CER) and Word Error Rate (WER) computed via cross-model consensus — the same framework described in our benchmark methodology.
+Evaluation used Character Error Rate (CER) and Word Error Rate (WER) computed via cross-model consensus - the same framework described in our benchmark methodology.
+Cross-model consensus means we compared several OCR outputs and used majority agreement as the practical reference.
 Ground truth was established through majority agreement across 5 OCR models, not manual transcription.

 Both models processed 49 of the 50 pages (one page was excluded from each run due to processing failures).
 All runs used the same input images with no preprocessing differences.

 The aggregate numbers are deceptively close.
-The real story is in the per-archetype breakdown.
+The real story is in the page-type breakdown.

 Pages